ethers/EIPs-1/EIPS/eip-draft-SWC.md

 **SWC definition**

-A SWC definition is formated in mark down to allow good readability and tools to process them easily.
+A SWC definition is formated in markdown to allow good readability and tools to process them easily.
 It consists of the following attributes.

 - Title: A name for the weakness that points to the technical root cause.
 - Relationships: Links a CWE _Base_ or _Class_ type to its CWE variant.
 The _Integer Overflow and Underflow_ variant for example is linked to [CWE-682 - Incorrect Calculation](https://cwe.mitre.org/data/definitions/682.html).